 Sturdy wrap-around handles provide optimum control and comfort for working at all angles, and the instant electric start will get you going in no time.

-REWARD: Probably the best cheap cordless electric chainsaw on the market
+REWARD: Probably the best cordless electric chainsaw on the budget

 - Durable construction.